azimjaan21/fakeface_generator/README.md

 ## 📜 License

-© 2025 Azimjon Axtamov.
+© 2025 Azimjon Akhtamov.
 All rights reserved.
 For research and academic use under fair terms.